 The mild mouthpiece and short shank in the Avila Straight Roller make this a very gentle bit.
-The sweet iron mouthpiece with copper roller is curved just slightly to offer tongue relief for the horse's comfort
+The sweet iron mouthpiece with copper roller is curved just slightly to offer tongue relief for the horse's comfort."
+(As described on Rod's website.)

 The roller or barrel will prevent the mouthpiece from splitting and therefore preventing the nutcracker affect.
 The roller also acts as a pacifier, getting horses to salivate and relax.
 It's great for those very oral horses.
 I find that it really relaxes horses.